Discover more from The Career Whispers

 Update: Stephanie’s post got 710,000 views, 8090 likes, 854 reposts, and 773 comments.
 From this post alone, she got 100s of DMs and back-to-back interviews for 2 full weeks.
 She starts her new job soon.

-Find the approach that works for you, and start Job Searching in the Open today.
+You can turn LinkedIn into a powerful marketing channel for your job search.
+Find the approach that works for you, and start Job Searching in the Open today:

 Post daily updates.
 Post weekly reflections.